Eric E. Cohen

 SUMMARY OF QUALIFICATIONS

 Mr. Cohen is an accounting technology futurist, one of the original founders of XBRL and a pioneer in accounting and audit technology and related assurance methodologies.
-A writer, teacher and trainer, he has taught accountants, academics, regulators, software developers and business people about the Internet, XBRL, standardized business reporting, audit data standards and electronic distributed ledgers, security and authentication, analytics, GRC and continuous auditing.
+A writer, teacher and trainer, he has taught accountants, academics, regulators, software developers and business people about the Internet, XBRL, standardized business reporting, audit data standards and electronic distributed ledgers, security and authentication, analytics, robotic process automation, ESG and continuous auditing.
 He has published hundreds of articles and columns for the business and academic press, and written or contributed to numerous books, including primary authorship of Accountant's Guide to the Internet, the first book about the relevance of the Internet to the accounting profession.
 An experienced global collaborator and standards developer, he works with a global network of specialists and academics in standards development relevant to the accounting and audit process.
 Mr. Cohen worked for PwC from May 2000 to June 2017, and served as its XBRL Global Technical Leader, supporting standards awareness, strategy, training and technical support.
 He represented the Firm to the AICPA’s numerous committees focusing on the emergence of analytics in audit processes, and contributed to numerous internal assurance technology-related projects.

 Professional Licenses/Certifications: Certified Public Accountant, State of New York

-University of Rochester Graduate School of Management (Simon School)
+Rochester Graduate School of Management (Simon School)

 Eric E. Cohen (Continued)

 Appelbaum D, Cohen E.E., Kinory E, Smith SS.
 (2022) “Impediments to Blockchain Adoption”, Journal of Emerging Technologies in Accounting.
 2022 Jan 7.